xinhuagu/jeetcode/README.md

-# leetcode Java solutions (Just for fun)
+# leetcode Java solutions

-###  The ability to solve Leetcode  can be learned and improved by practice.
-IMHO, for SW Engineering , Work Ethic and Team Collaboration is more important.
-The leetcode is a good place to solve puzzle games , learn or practice some algorithms at the same time.
+###  The leetcode is a great place to solve puzzle and learn/practice some algorithms at the same time.
+Have fun!